Please ensure Javascript is enabled for purposes of website accessibility

 Avoid speaking down to your loved one or using baby talk.
 Show them respect and respond positively to their victories.

-Here are five ways to praise seniors with Alzheimer’s or dementia:
+Here are four ways to praise seniors with Alzheimer’s or dementia:

-1. Compliment your loved one about their appearance.
-This can be something as simple as telling them they look nice today.
+1. Compliment your loved one on their appearance.
+It can be as simple as telling them they look nice today.

-2. Praise your loved one for completing a task, no matter how small.
+2. Praise them for completing a task, no matter how small.
 Things like getting dressed, brushing their teeth, or eating a meal are big wins.

-5. Let your loved one know you’re proud of them.
-This could be anything from taking a shower to participating in an activity.
+4. Let them know you’re proud of them.
+It could be anything from taking a shower to participating in an activity.
 Whatever the reason, let them know that you’re proud of them and that they’re doing a great job.

-What should I do if the senior doesn’t seem to respond to my praises?
+What should I do if they don’t respond to my praises?

-It can be frustrating when the senior you’re caring for doesn’t seem to appreciate your efforts.
+Helping a family member with Alzheimer’s is a labor of love, so it can feel frustrating when they don’t seem to appreciate your efforts.
 However, there are a few things you can do to try to get a better response.

-• First, ensure that you sincerely convey your praise – seniors can often tell when someone is just going through the motions.
+• Ensure that you sincerely convey your praise; people can often tell when someone is just going through the motions.

-• Second, try to find specific things to praise rather than general comments.
+• Find specific things to praise instead of general comments.
 For example, if your loved one has tried to dress neatly today, mention that.

-• Finally, be aware of the senior’s body language and overall mood.
+• Be aware of their body language and overall mood.
 If they are having a bad day, it may not be the best time to praise them.

 In general, a little bit of sincere praise can go a long way in making the senior feel appreciated and valued.

-Communication can be difficult.
+Communication can be difficult for individuals receiving dementia care in Fort Worth.
 It’s essential to keep the lines of communication open by using simple, easy-to-understand sentences.

-You can help create meaningful connections and promote cognitive stimulation by asking open-ended questions.
+You can also create meaningful connections and promote cognitive stimulation by asking open-ended questions.

 • What are you looking forward to tomorrow?